pipliggins/EVo/README.md

 EVo can be set up using either melt volatile contents, or for a set amount of atomic volatile which is preferable for conducting experiments over a wide range of fO2 values.

 **Note: In very rare cases, this version of EVo may result in a run failure if low pressure conditions are being used.
-If these low pressure runs are needed, an alternative EVo version which contains a multipoint precision module (GMPY2) is available upon emailing me at pkl28@cam.ac.uk.
+If these low pressure runs are needed, an alternative EVo version which contains a multipoint precision module (GMPY2) is available upon emailing me at philippa.liggins@dtc.ox.ac.uk.
 However, for the vast majority of scenarios, this version is preferable, as it runs faster.**

 ### Prerequisites